Data-assimilated model-informed reinforcement learning: Methodology

 The implementation of the DA-MIRL is summarized in Algorithm~\ref{alg:da_mbrl} and illustrated in Fig.~\ref{fig:schematic-DA-RL}.
-The first step is the initialization, both the DDPG (App.~\ref{app:ddpg}) and the ensemble, which is problem-specific (see~\S~\ref{sec:imperfect_model}).
+The first step is the initialization, both the DDPG (Alg.~\ref{alg:ddpg}) and the ensemble, which is problem-specific (see~\S~\ref{sec:imperfect_model}).
 Then, we propagate the dynamics of the ensemble using the model (forecast step).
-Due to the chaotic effects and modelling uncertainties, the ensemble prediction will de-correlate from the environment true state in time.
+Due to the chaotic effects and modelling uncertainties, the ensemble prediction will de-correlate from the environment's true state in time.
 We correct the trajectory of the ensemble every time observations from the environment become available using the EnKF (analysis step) and repeat this loop.
 After the first analysis step, the state estimate, i.e., the ensemble mean, starts being passed to the agent, which provides the control input.
-The algorithm (\href{https://github.com/MagriLab/DA-RL}{MagriLab/DA-RL}) is implemented in JAX~\citep{jax2018github}, leveraging parallelization for the ensemble computations, and runs on GPU.
+The algorithm (\href{https://github.com/MagriLab/DA-RL}{MagriLab/DA-RL}) is implemented in JAX~\citep{jax2018github}, leveraging parallelization of the ensemble computations and just-in-time (JIT) compilation for scalability to high-dimensional systems, and runs on GPU.